yusufsakr/Embedded-Linux_NTI/README.md

 # Embedded Linux NTI
-Embedded Linux Diploma at the New Capital City y the NTI - 4 Month Program
+Embedded Linux Diploma at the New Capital City by the NTI - 4 Month Program